Skip to content

 mag-bay-flyfishing-lodge

-We Love Food
+Food

 Food: We really love food, and after a couple of years of dialing it in, we’re in a great groove.
-Breakfast is grab-and-go, lunches are eaten on the boat, and dinners are a mix of seafood-forward outings at local spots and relaxed BBQs featuring regional favorites.
+Breakfast is yogurt w/fruit and granola plus grab-and-go burritos.
+Lunches are sandwiches, fruit, cookies, chips and more self-packed into Yeti lunch bags and eaten on the boat.

-Think burgers, lobster, shrimp, halibut, oysters, and more… plus our fan-favorite street tacos (trust us).
 Pechocho's oysters are a go-to, harvested the same day with incredible freshness and flavor.
 Overall, the vibe is simple, hearty, and delicious.

 mag-bay-flyfishing-food